Limych/hassio-addons/README.md

 GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.

+- [Open an issue for the add-on: Bluetooth Presence Monitor][presence-monitor-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]